fleetdm/fleet/docs/01-Using-Fleet/configuration-files/README.md

 WARNING: this will log potentially a lot of data.
 Some of that data might be private, please verify it before posting it in a public channel or a Github issue.

+### Host settings

+The `host_settings` section of the configuration yaml allows to define what predefined queries are sent to the hosts and later on processed by Fleet for different functionalities.

+- `host_settings.enable_host_users`: boolean value that when enabled Fleet will send the query needed to gather user data
+- `host_settings.enable_software_inventory`: boolean value that when enabled Fleet will send the query needed to gather the list of software installed along with other metadata